-First Aired - 2/4/1996After Grampa breaks the TV, the Simpsons dump him at the home and head off to Ogdenville's Outlet Mall to buy a new one (that looks just like the old one, because Status Quo Is God).
-While there, Marge finds a fancy Chanel suit and begins wearing it around the house and around town so she can feel like she's a rich housewife — and an old friend from high school sets out to make Marge's wish of being high-class come true by inviting her to a country club.
+While the Simpsons visit Ogdenville's Outlet Mall to buy a new TV (that looks just like the old one, because Status Quo Is God), Marge finds a fancy Chanel suit and begins wearing it around the house and around town so she can feel like she's a rich housewife — and an old friend from high school sets out to make Marge's wish of being high-class come true by inviting her to a country club.

 - All Girls Like Ponies: Lisa is at first critical of the country club, but then she sees the horses and all objections fade away.

 - Alpha Bitch: Susan, who hurls snobbish insults at Marge the whole episode.
 Subverted at the end, when Marge doesn't show up for her own initiation:Susan: I hope she didn't take my attempt to destroy her too seriously.

 - An Aesop: Don't sacrifice your individuality or your family's well-being to win the rat race.